netresearch/deutschepost-module-autocomplete-m1/doc/src/en/install.rst

 - *Logging enabled*: If enabled, the communication with *Datafactory Autocomplete* will be logged in ``var/log/postdirekt_autocomplete.log``.
 Note that the general logging in *Advanced → Developer → Log settings* also needs to be enabled.
+- *Show house number hint*: Select if the house number hint should be active.
+- *House number hint text*: Enter the text which will be shown as infobox on the street address field on address suggestion selection.

 The module does not have a sandbox mode.
 You need `Login data`_ in any case.